Umpire shares its Uberenv workflow with other projects. The documentation is therefore shared.

-We have seen that we can safely use firstname.lastname@example.org on quartz.
+We have seen that we can safely use firstname.lastname@example.org on ruby.
 Let us ask for the default configuration first, and then produce static libs, have OpenMP support and run the benchmarks:

 $ python scripts/uberenv/uberenv.py --spec="%email@example.com" $ python scripts/uberenv/uberenv.py --spec="%firstname.lastname@example.org~shared+openmp tests=benchmarks"